briandailey/biketowork.us/README.md

 )
 ```

-- pull from the DB, show it on the page.
 - let's talk about querysets.
+    - this is how we pull from the DB via the ORM, show it on the page.
+        - what is an ORM?
+        - basically creates an object-oriented model of the database row
+        - the django model object also acts as a manager for querying the database for multiple objects
     - we said we wanted the five most recent rides. we have a ride object, how do we get many objects and iterate over them?
-    - a model is a representation of an object
     - but the model manager is accessed via Model.objects, which allows us to talk to the DB.
     - For example, ```ride = Ride.objects.get(pk=1)``` would get the Ride object with a primary key of 1 and store it in the variable ```ride```
     - You can also grab multiple objects: ```rides = Ride.objects.filter(distance=1)```